Chicago Puppet Lab

 Both performance dates for Program B include the 4 following works in progress:

 A little bear searching for safety follows the voices in the Aurora Borealis pulling her on a journey North, encountering many other creatures along the way.
+Incorporating folklore and myths of various Northern communities around the world.

 With Larry Leopoldo, CIRCA-Pintig